 Essentials of Assessment

-- Mechanism of injury: Did the injury occur with twisting or cutting or with a blow?
+- Mechanism of injury: Did the injury occur with twisting or cutting or with a direct blow to the knee?
 Location of impact?

 - Ability to continue with participation in activity immediately after injury